domoritz/domoritz.github.io/projects.md

 For a class project, I extracted 500k labeled images of figures from roughly 1M papers.
 For each image I created a mask that shows where the text in the image is.
 I then used the images to train a neural network that would find text in images.
 The project is on [GitHub](https://github.com/domoritz/label_generator).

 {:.center.two-thirds}
-{% include image.html name="text-detection.png" caption="Text detection output." %}
+{% include image name="text-detection.png" caption="Text detection output." %}

 ### Space Clean Up

 A bomberman clone written in Squeak Smalltalk.
 Code is on [GitHub](https://github.com/matthias-springer/space-cleanup).

-{% include image.html name="scu.jpg" caption="Screenshot of SPace Clean Up." %}
+{% include image name="scu.jpg" caption="Screenshot of SPace Clean Up." %}

 ### MapLink/Gis.ly